Escuela Éxitos Frequently Asked Questions

 How do you choose your teachers?

 Teachers are without a doubt the most important component of any school.
 Given our unique model our teachers will be bilingual and highly qualified.
 They will have the demonstrated ability to produce strong academic outcomes and have a philosophy aligned with ours - that the learning environment should be one of high expectations, joy and wonder.
 Our teacher recruitment efforts involve local, national and international strategies to ensure that we find the best.
-We have already interviewed teachers from the US, Mexico, Guatemala, Ecuador, Spain and Puerto Rico.
+We have already interviewed teachers from the US, Mexico, Guatemala, Ecuador, Colombia, Peru, Spain and Puerto Rico.